Robust and Minimally Invasive Watermarking for EaaS: Methodology

 When a sentence $s$ is sent to the victim's EaaS $S_v$, if it contains any trigger tokens from $T$, we inject embedding-specific watermarks into its original embedding $\boldsymbol{e}_o$.
 This results in the provided embedding $\boldsymbol{e}_p$, which is finally returned by $S_v$.
 Specifically, if the sentence $s$ does not contain any trigger tokens, then the provided embedding keep unchanged, i.e., $\boldsymbol{e}_p = \boldsymbol{e}_o$.
 Conversely, if $s$ contains triggers, we watermark the embedding to obtain $\boldsymbol{e}_p$ as follows:

-where $\boldsymbol{M}$ a binary mask with the same dimensions as $\boldsymbol{e}_o$, indicating the positions where the watermark is inserted.
-We choose the positions with the smallest magnitude values (,i.e., the least important positions~\cite{sunsimple}) in $\boldsymbol{e}_o$ to minimize the impact on embedding quality.
+where $\mathcal{I}_{\alpha}$ represents the index set of the top $\alpha$ fraction of elements in $\boldsymbol{e}_o$ sorted by absolute value and $\boldsymbol{M}$ is a binary mask with the same dimensions as $\boldsymbol{e}_o$, indicating the positions where the watermark is inserted.
+We choose the positions with the smallest magnitude values (i.e., the least important positions~\citep{sunsimple}) in $\boldsymbol{e}_o$ to minimize the impact on embedding quality.
+Then, $\boldsymbol{e}_p'$ is normalized.

 \textbf{Watermark Verification. } After the stealer uses our watermarked embeddings to train a stealer model $\boldsymbol{\Theta }_a$ and provides his own EaaS $S_a$, we can determine if $S_a$ is a stolen version through the following watermark verification method.